 This one isn’t for the faint of heart.
 People usually don’t like change enough (more on that in a second).
 However, it may not be a bad idea to make your reps take a course showing how social media works (or just take it yourself).

-Coca-Cola actually has a certification course of their own for all official spokespersons that is referenced in their policy.
+Coca-Cola actually has a certification course of its own for all official spokespersons that are referenced in their policy.

-Resource: HootSuite has a fantastic (and free) social media marketing course that covers how to use the popular platforms and fundamental best practices.
+Resource: Hootsuite has a fantastic (and free) social media marketing course that covers how to use popular platforms and fundamental best practices.